-Join Richard Harrington for an in-depth discussion in this video Designing the shot, part of Shooting a Time-Lapse Movie with the Camera in Motion.
+Join Richard Harrington for an in-depth discussion in this video Designing the shot, part of Time-Lapse Video: Shooting with the Camera in Motion.

 So when it comes to designing your shot, you arrive at the location and you have a million thoughts going through your head.
 What do I want to do?
 What do I want to accomplish?
 What's the light looking like?
 What is my subject doing?
 All these things, you really have to think about hard when you're actually designing your shot. >> And it can be a bit overwhelming because with motion, nothing is really off limits.
 You can create a shot that starts facing one way and have the camera pan all the way in the other direction.
 We can set up a 360 degree time lapse if we want, and so, some of the limits that you're used to with traditional photography are removed.